 This inequality is evident in Dorado, where Paul is settling.
 Local resident Sofía Vázquez says Dorado has long existed in two different worlds: the countryside barrios and the gated communities that house expensive private schools and luxury properties.
 “People think that Dorado is all luxury areas,” says Vázquez.
 “But that’s not our reality.
 We are a town with impoverished neighborhoods, and if you’re not from Dorado, you wouldn’t know.”

 The real estate boom is nigh in the beachfront part of Dorado, where wealthy buyers are paying more than $1,000 per square foot.
 Recently, the most expensive house in Puerto Rico was sold to two Californian newcomers for $30 million inside the Dorado Beach Ritz-Carlton Reserve.
-Johns Hopkins University is cashing in too, developing a 105-bed private care facility called Dorado Beach Health, set to open this year.
-This would be the town's only hospital, which Vázquez says, “won’t be available to all doradeños and is targeted at medical tourism.”
+Medical tourism is also about to boom in the area with Dorado Beach Health, a 105-bed private care facility developed by local stakeholders in collaboration with Johns Hopkins Medicine International, set to open this year.
+This would be the town's only hospital, which Vázquez says, “won’t be available to all doradeños."

 “There is a latent displacement issue,” says Figueroa, who works closely with displaced communities in the northern town of Loiza, where developers are also setting their sights.
 "Once these acts are abolished, they will leave once again because they are not here for us.”
 Figueroa calls it “disaster capitalism,” a term coined by journalist Naomi Klein in the 2007 book “The Shock Doctrine.”